invisiblegeek1/DigitalKitchen/README.md

 #Roles and Responsibilities

--Developed a Recipe Management WebApplication
+- Developed a Recipe Management WebApplication

--Used Spring Boot for Back-End Application
+- Used Spring Boot for Back-End Application

--Used Angular For designing the front End
+- Used Angular For designing the front End

--Developed a algorithm that satisfies the user requirements.
+- Developed a algorithm that satisfies the user requirements.

--In Angular, Front End divided into components based on the principles -Used Mongodb to store the database retrieved from the application -Created Custom Exception to handle the Exceptions
+- In Angular, Front End divided into components based on the principles

+- Used Mongodb to store the database retrieved from the application

+- Created Custom Exception to handle the Exceptions